Creeper19472/mcbehavior_tpm/README.md

 file an issue with us.
 If you have the ability, you can also directly fork this repository and submit a pull request.
 We welcome you to submit our eagerly awaited code.

+## Reprint
+If you wish to reprint this project to other communities, you need to inform us in advance.

+Please note that we **DO NOT** allow you to repost this project to klpbbs.com.
+After trying it, we found that it is not friendly to publish resources on it.
+You can file an issue to learn more about this issue.
+Thanks.